-Second Quarter 2014 Financing Activities
+2014 Financing Activities

-Dring the second quarter Galantas completed a private placement financing for aggregate gross proceeds of approximately UK£ 516,500.
+There were no financing activities during the third quarter of 2014.
+During the second quarter Galantas completed a private placement financing for aggregate gross proceeds of approximately UK£ 516,500.
 Pursuant to the offering, an aggregate of 10,330,000 units were sold at a price of UK£ 0.05/\$ 0.09375 per common share.
 Each unit comprised of one common share and one common share purchase warrant.
 Each warrant will entitle the holder to acquire a further common share of the Company at a price of UK£ 0.10 per share for a period two years from the date the subscription was closed.
 Commissions of \$ 8,126 were paid in connection with the placing.